DOTZGIT/Shopify-XPOREFY/README.md

 - Blog articles are stored **individually** per category.

 ## 🛑 Error Logging
-Errors are logged in `error_log.txt` for debugging.
+Errors are logged in `error_log.txt` inside the export folder for debugging.

 ## 📜 License
 This project is open-source.
 Feel free to modify and use it.